gavanderhoorn/rep/rep-xxxx.rst

 Vendor Nomenclature Mapping
 ===========================

-This section lists the correspondance between vendor-specific frame nomenclature and the frame names as defined by this REP.
+This section shows a mapping between vendor-specific frame nomenclature and the frame names as defined by this REP.

 Note that for most vendors, ``tool0`` corresponds to an *all-zeros* tool frame configuration as described in the `tool0`_ section.
 The names listed here in the *Vendor Name* column refer to the generic names for frames as used in the documentation of the control systems of the respective vendors instead of specific configurations for those settings or variables.